-The duty to mitigate is one part of the larger Uniform Residential Landlord Tenant Act, which is the closest thing that the U.S. has to a federal landlord-tenant law.
+The duty to mitigate is one part of the larger Uniform Residential Landlord Tenant Act (URLTA), which is the closest thing that the U.S. has to a federal landlord-tenant law.

-28 states have adopted statutes that follow the URLTA's guidelines for requiring a landlord to mitigate damages.
-If you live in one of these states you can cite the URLTA if you find yourself in a situation where your landlord is not cooperating with your request to assign or sublet: Alabama, Alaska, Arizona, California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin.
+More than half of U.S. states have adopted statutes that follow the URLTA's guidelines for requiring a landlord to mitigate damages.
+If you live in one of these states you can cite the URLTA if you find yourself in a situation where your landlord is not cooperating with your request to assign or sublet: Alabama, Alaska, Arizona, California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Montana, Nebraska, Nevada, New Mexico, New York, North Dakota, Oklahoma, Oregon, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin.

-Five jurisdictions - Massachusetts, New Hampshire, New York, South Dakota, West Virginia - have some precedent, but not enough to make the duty unequivocal.
+Four jurisdictions—Massachusetts, New Hampshire, South Dakota, West Virginia—have some precedent, but not enough to make the duty unequivocal.

 In only four states do landlords have no duty at all: Arkansas, Minnesota, Mississippi and Pennsylvania.